objcio/articles/2014-11-02-Virtual-Soundscapes-The-Art-of-Sound-Design.md

 Also, make sure your microphone is as close to your sound source as possible.
 You not only want to avoid recording reverb — you also want to avoid recording noise.
 Anyone who has been on a conference call where the other team is in a room with one recording device in the middle knows that people trying to talk into a microphone that is 10 feet away sound terrible.
 There is a lot of noise between the microphone and the person, so everything sounds staticky.

 We can’t completely eliminate noise, but fortunately there are tools that can remove noise if you record your sounds properly.
-One product on the market, [Izotope’s RX 4](https://www.izotope.com/en/products/audio-repair/rx/), can analyze the noise and remove it from your recording.
-This product is not the only audio repair program on the market.
-RX 4 costs more than Logic, so even though you can remove noise in post, the cheapest solution is to avoid recording it in the first place.
+One product on the market, [iZotope’s RX 4](https://www.izotope.com/en/products/audio-repair/rx/), can analyze the noise and remove it from your recording.
+However, RX 4 costs more than Logic, so even though you can remove noise in post, the cheapest solution is to avoid recording it in the first place.
 Noise is a side effect.
 Avoid side effects as much as possible.

 Additionally, when recording a sound, be sure to do some pre-roll and post-roll recording.
 Pre-roll is recording a couple of seconds of silence before capturing your sound.
 Post-roll, like pre-roll, is recording several seconds of silence after you finish your recording.
 This is important, because you want to make sure that you capture all of your sound.
 Many sounds will have an acoustic tail, and it would be really unfortunate to cut off the end of that tail.
 Remember that you can always edit more out, but you can't go back and edit more in.